mathischeap/phyem/msehtt/README.md

-Mimetic spectral element - hybrid mesh - python - triangle and tetrahedron
+Mimetic spectral element - hybrid mesh - triangle and tetrahedron - in python

-MPI enabled